merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 done < <(tail -n+3 samples.txt)
 ```

 Note that we use `tail -n+3` to skip over the header line and the `RED_SEA` sample (which is the 2nd line) in the `samples.txt` file.
-The loop will take some time to run, but once it is done, you will have a sorted, indexed BAM file and a profile database for each sample that was mapped to this genome.
+The loop will take several minutes to run, but once it is done, you will have a {% include ARTIFACT name="bam-file" text="sorted, indexed BAM file" %} and a {% include ARTIFACT name="single-profile-db" text="single-sample profile database" %} for each sample that was mapped to this genome.

 {:.warning}
 Loops are not the most robust way to scale up this analysis.
 If one of the commands fails, all the downstream commands for the same sample will fail, too.
 It would also be a pain to figure out what went wrong without dedicated log files for each step, and you would have to manually re-do the steps that didn't work.
 Luckily, there is a much better solution: [workflows]({{ site.url }}/tutorials/scaling-up/).
 More on this later.